aschuerch/MBBI_ComputerPracticum/_episodes/02-intro-cloud.md

 ## Background to cloud computing

 To access the pre-configured workshop data, you'll need to use our log-in credentials (user name and password).
 A user name will be assigned to you at the workshop.
-In the following, always replace dcuser with your user name and the password with the password assigned to you.
+In the following, always replace login with your user name and the password with the password assigned to you.

 **Log-in Credentials (case-sensitive!)**

-- Username: dcuser
+- Username: login
 - Password: password

 But first, you need a place to log *into*!
 To find the instance that's attached to that data,